 Analytical & Logical Reasoning forms an essential and highly scoring part of SNAP.
-From 2019, SNAP consists of 36 questions on Reasoning with each question carrying 1.5 marks.
+In 2019, SNAP consisted of 36 questions on Reasoning with each question carrying 1.5 marks.
 In this article, you will get expert tips and strategies to score well in the Analytical and Logical Reasoning section of the SNAP exam.
+You have ample time to prepare for SNAP 2020, therefore it is mandatory that you understand the pattern of this section.

 SNAP Reasoning: Past Year Analysis